CAIDA/libbgpstream/docs/doxygen/static/aaaquickstart.md

 ===============

-To run the \ref tool_corsaro tool on an existing pcap file to generate \ref plugins_ft and \ref plugins_dos output data, use the following command:
+To run the \ref tool_corsaro tool on an existing pcap file to generate \ref plugins_ft output data, use the following command:

 ~~~
 corsaro -o /path/to/output/file.%P.cors.gz /path/to/pcap/file.pcap.gz